This is the reverse side of the card I showed you yesterday .

 When I flipped the card over, there was this shape that was part of a speech bubble in the advertisement that was originally on the paper.
 When I flipped the card upside down, the shape reminded me of a bird, so I went for it.

 This began with painting the lighter blue, and violet color on the card, avoiding the bird shape.
+Then the bird shape was painted in with the dark blue.

 This is a simple color test for a color challenge for this month.